top of page

 • Meeting Location: Afterguard Sailing Academy, 1285 Embarcadero, Oakland, CA 94606

 • Crew Limit: Maximum of four students per boat with one instructor.
+Can have more than 1 ASA 103 course.
+If so will combine the lectures from the 2 courses.

 What Boats are Used: